dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ## Configuring types as owned

 In most providers, entity types are never configured as owned by convention - you must explicitly use the `OwnsOne` method in `OnModelCreating` or annotate the type with `OwnedAttribute` to configure the type as owned.
 The Azure Cosmos DB provider is an exception to this.
-Because Cosmos DB is a document database, the provider configures all related entity types as owned by default.
+Because Azure Cosmos DB is a document database, the provider configures all related entity types as owned by default.

 In this example, `StreetAddress` is a type with no identity property.
 It is used as a property of the Order type to specify the shipping address for a particular order.